VimpulsePro/Void-Bots/1st bot VimXxX.md

-VimXxX has custom commands that very from flipping a coin to suggest (it will create a channel and post the suggests in there when someone suggests something) commands.
+Has custom commands that very from flipping a coin to suggest (it will create a channel and post the suggests in there when someone suggests something) commands.

 Random gif commands.
 You can choose cats, dogs, pikachu and or neko and it will randomize gifs.

-Music are just the simple commands that all the music bots needs.
-Invite checking system, Givaways system, Polls, Reaction Roles, and lastly has NSFW commands (not going into detail).
+Music are just the simple commands that all the music bots needs

+Invite checking system

+Giveaways system

+Polls

+Reaction Roles

+Welcomer Command and Event

+and lastly has NSFW commands (not going into detail).

 Invite link https://discord.com/oauth2/authorize?client_id=673992691683688489&scope=bot&permissions=2146958591